 Recognizing that the environmental movement is strengthened by different perspectives and voices, the Open Space Institute launched its Conservation Diversity Fellowship in 2016.

-The year-long, competitive fellowship provides a professional opportunity for recent college graduates or postgraduates from diverse backgrounds to explore various facets of land conservation and environmental protection.
+NEW YORK, NY (December 7, 2017) - The year-long, competitive fellowship provides a professional opportunity for recent college graduates or postgraduates from diverse backgrounds to explore various facets of land conservation and environmental protection.
 As OSI’s first Conservation Diversity Fellow, Dyaami D’Orazio reflects on her year spent“ in the trenches” with OSI.

 What drew you to the OSI Diversity Fellowship?